Step and Kick-Out Flashing at Roof-Wall Intersections

 Description

-Flashing is required at roof-wall intersections (step flashing) and to divert water away from where the eave of a sloped roof intersects a vertical sidewall (kick-out flashing).
-Where flashing is metal, the metal shall be corrosion resistant with a thickness if not less than 0.019 inch (26-gauge galvanized sheet) (2018 IRC R903.2.1).
-To be effective, all flashing must be integrated with the roof and wall drainage planes shingle-fashioned, where the top layer of the WRB or flashing laps over the bottom layer to prevent water draining behind the bottom layer.
+Flashing is required at roof-wall intersections (step flashing) to divert water away from where the eave of a sloped roof intersects a vertical sidewall (kick-out flashing).
+Where flashing is metal, the metal shall be corrosion resistant with a thickness of not less than 0.019 inches (26-gauge galvanized sheet) (2018 IRC R903.2.1).
+To be effective, all flashing must be integrated with the roof and wall drainage planes shingle-fashioned, where the top layer of the WRB or flashing laps over the bottom layer to prevent water from draining behind the bottom layer.

 Step flashings and kick-out diverters are required in the 2009 and 2012 IRC (R703.8) and 2015 and 2018 IRC (R703.4; R903.2.1).
 See the Compliance tab.